karanm1/grad_school_classes/Econ_220a/PS1/README.md

 - Econ_220a_PS1.pdf has the written answers

 ## Instructions
+- Extract the folder from the zip file
-Run the following commands in sequence in Command Prompt/Terminal to create the virtual environment, install the required packages, and run the full file.
+- Run the following commands in sequence in Command Prompt/Terminal to create the virtual environment, install the required packages, and run the full file.

 Windows
 1. Open Command Prompt or Powershell and set cd to this folder.